UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihai.smarandache/index.md

 ## Architecture

 The project has the following architecture:
- - __Raspberry Pi Pico:__ The Pico has the role of controling all the others componenets used in the project
+ - __Raspberry Pi Pico:__ The Pico has the role of connecting all the components between them
  - __LCD:__ Connected to the Pico via I2C, the LCD provides an interface for displaying system statuses, messages and inputs
  - __Motion and Distance Sensors:__ These sensors detect motion and proximity separately.
 They provide input to the pico about potential intruders
  - __Servormotor:__ The servormotor is controlled by the Pico through PWM and it serves as a platform for mounting the distance sensor so that it can rotate 180°